-- Try to restrict it to two pages and keep the layout simple
+- Try to restrict it to a maximum of two pages, and keep the layout simple

-- Use headings like ‘Education’ and ‘Career history’ to highlight different sections
+- Use headings like 'Education', 'Career History', Extra-curricular Activities, etc. to highlight different sections

-- Don’t make general statements about yourself – support them with evidence.
-For example, explain what you have done that illustrates the qualities you have
+- Don’t just make general statements about yourself – support them with evidence.
+For example, explain what you have done/ accomplished to illustrate the qualities you have

-- Try to link your skills and experience to the requirements of the role you’re applying for
+- Try to link your skills, strengths, and experience to the requirements of the role you’re applying for

-Personal details: Your full name, email address and phone number are most important.
-You’ll also want to make sure the full name you provide is the same full name written in other official documents.
+Personal details: Your full name, address, email address and phone number are the most important.
+You should ensure thatthe full name you provide in the application form is the same as that written in your other official documents.

-Educational details: List these in reverse chronological order, with your most recent education first.
-Include the name of the institutions, the dates you were enrolled, and the qualifications you obtained or will obtain when you graduate.
-You may want to list the relevant modules, the projects and dissertations you delivered, the grades you have achieved, and professional skills you have developed.
+Educational details: List these in reverse-chronological order, with your most recent education first and the qualifications you obtained or will obtain when you graduate.
+Include the name of the institutions and the dates you were enrolled and graduate/ will graduate.
+You may want to list the relevant modules, the projects and dissertations you have delivered, the grades you have achieved, and professional skills you have developed.

 Career history and professional experience: Whether they’re paid, voluntary or shadowing, all experiences count!
 Present these in reverse chronological order with dates to show how long you remained in a particular role.
-Mention what you achieved and the skills you developed.
+Mention the scope of your work, what you achieved, and the skills you developed.

 Stage 2: Final Assessment